 Location is one of the most important factors in deciding the success of your store.

 But choosing the best location depends on your budget.
 A boutique located in a very busy mall will have heavy traffic but comes with heavy rent.
 A boutique located in a quieter residential area will not have customers thronging the halls but the rent will be less.
-So the choice is dependant on you and what you can afford.
+So the choice is dependent on you and what you can afford.

-Being where your customer shops/ goes is the only criteria in choosing the location for a boutique
+Being where your customer shops/ goes is the only criteria in choosing the location for a boutique.

 6 Decide on where you will source the clothes/fabric from